 The current SOI includes agricultural and resource conservation lands that are not likely to need city services.
 These areas, at the edges of the current SOI, are proposed for removal.
+At the December 10, 2018 Del Norte LAFCO Commission meeting, the committee requested additional information on water service potential in resource lands related to cannabis use.
+Public lands are not available for cannabis use, but private lands are present within resource land areas and are potentially available.

 Because this SOI reduction will not affect any provision of services, it is eligible for a CEQA exemption under CEQA Guidelines Section 15061(b)(3).
-LAFCO staff will file a notice of exemption as lead agency under CEQA Guidelines Section 15062.
+LAFCo staff will file a notice of exemption as lead agency under CEQA Guidelines Section 15062.